Admission deadlines: Fall – April 1 (February 1 for applicants applying for assistantships/fellowships)

 Electives

-Five additional graduate-level electives from Sociology (SOC) must be taken.
-Students may substitute one or more appropriate graduate-level classes from other departments or in the consortium with the permission of their advisor or the Director of Graduate Studies.
+Five additional graduate-level courses in Sociology (SOC) are required as electives.
+Students can substitute one or more appropriate graduate-level courses from other GW departments or through the Consortium of Universities of the Washington Metropolitan Area with the permission of the advisor or the director of graduate studies.